You are here

 Data on the manufacture, quality control and stability of a drug substance sourced from a third-party manufacturer that is used in the manufacture of a medicine.

-In relation to impurities in drug substances, means the finished formulation of a medicine prior to the final steps in the manufacturing process.
+Means the finished dosage form of a medicine prior to the packaging and release for supply steps in the manufacturing process.

 Digital versatile disc